WebAssembly/spec/document/core/exec/values.rst

 Value Typing
 ~~~~~~~~~~~~

-For the purpose of checking argument :ref:`values <syntax-externval>` against the parameter types of exported :ref:`functions <syntax-func>`,
+For the purpose of checking argument :ref:`values <syntax-val>` against the parameter types of exported :ref:`functions <syntax-func>`,
 values are classified by :ref:`value types <syntax-valtype>`.
 The following auxiliary typing rules specify this typing relation relative to a :ref:`store <syntax-store>` :math:`S` in which possibly referenced addresses live.